 If you’re looking for a bargain, keep reading for our pick of budget OLED TVs you can buy right now.

-- Got a little bit more to spend?
-Then go forth and check out our selection of the very best OLED TVs on the market instead.
+- Got more to spend?
+Check out the very best OLED TVs on the market instead.

 LG’s C Series has long been an outstanding demonstration of how to balance features and performance at a reasonable price.
 But as we’ve just mentioned, ‘reasonable’ in OLED terms doesn’t always hold the same meaning as it does elsewhere.

-However, this year’s excellent CX range introduced the first-ever 48-inch OLED size.
+However, the latest CX model introduced the first-ever 48-inch OLED size.
 It’s one of the smallest OLED TVs you can currently buy – along with the 48-inch Sony A9S – and comes with a smaller price tag to match, all while offering the same panel as you’ll get at the very top of the range.
 That means for $1,499 / £1,499 (around AU$2,000), you can get one of the best picture performances we’ve seen this year.

-Following on from last year’s outstanding C9, the CX has only seen minor tweaks, the key one being the new a9 Gen 3 processor.
+The CX has only seen minor tweaks over the previous C9 model, the key one being the new a9 Gen 3 processor.
 This offers enhanced picture processing, meaning you’ll notice things like improved shadow detail, increased peak brightness in HDR scenes and better colour handling too.

 At just a couple of millimetres deep, it looks the part too and gamers will be happy with the low input lag.
 We’re also wholly impressed with its connectivity options, including the four HDMI 2.1 inputs with eARC support.